JiateLi/LifeOfVirus/README.md

-#A minimalistic example of using the Accelerometer with Cocos2d 3.0 and iOS > 5.0
+#A game of using the Accelerometer